My Quiet Kitchen

 image of baked crust to save on Pinterest.

-baked crust in a tart pan.
+Baked almond flour tart crust in a metal fluted tart pan.

 Why This Recipe Works